Koima monilis

-Nemacheilus monilis, the spotted loach, is a species of ray-finned fish in the genus Nemacheilus which is endemic to the southern Western Ghats in the Indian states of Kerala and Tamil Nadu.
-It occurs in fast flowing water, even in rapids, over substrates consisting of pebbles and cobble substrates.
+Koima monilis, the spotted loach, is a species of ray-finned fish in the family Nemacheilidae which is endemic to the southern Western Ghats in the Indian states of Kerala and Tamil Nadu.
+It occurs in fast flowing water, even in rapids, over substrates consisting of pebbles and cobbles.
 It occasionally is collected and exported for the aquarium trade.

+The specific epithet monilis comes from the Latin monilis, meaning “necklace” or “collar,” referring to the string of black spots along the lateral line.